IT-Support-L2/Automated-System-WATCHDOG/README.md

 Important Note: You will not receive automated emails alerts if you are using 2-factor authentication.

-Best Suggestion: I suggest to register new email address for this purpose only so if someone breaks through, he/she will only fInd System Automated Emails Alerts only.
+Best Suggestion: I suggest to register new email address for this purpose only.

 # •	Receiver Email Address